 - Where to Stay on Santorini

 Santorini is home to some of the oldest vines in the world.
-Wine was the most important source of income for the island for centuries.
+Wine was the island’s most important income source for centuries.

 In the 1920s and 1930s the entire island was a vineyard.
 Everything was about the harvest and the grapes – the wine and the raisins – but tending to the vines is a hard life so when tourism began to boom in 1980s many sold their land to developers.

-After nearly 50% of what was vineyard land was sold off for tourism the Greek government stepped in and banned owners of vine producing land from selling for tourism purposes.
+After nearly 50% of vineyard land was sold off for tourism the Greek government stepped in and banned owners of vine-producing land from selling for tourism purposes.
 The Greek government is now in the planning stage of applying for UNESCO status for Santorini wine.

 The majority of vineyards on the island are still owned by individuals.
-The wineries buy their grapes from the individual vineyards.
-Some wineries may own one or two vineyards but most have to source from others for sufficent supply.
+The wineries buy their grapes from individual vineyards.
+Some wineries may own one or two vineyards but most have to source from others for sufficient supply.

 Most of the wineries are in the south of the island between the port and the airport.
 Wine producers wanted to be near the ports for shipping and also for easier exchange of products with neighbors.